Tetrabutylammonium hydroxide: Applications

-Bu4NOH is a strong base that is used often under phase-transfer conditions to effect alkylations and deprotonations.
+Bu4NOH is a strong base that is often used under phase-transfer conditions to effect alkylations and deprotonations.
 Typical reactions include benzylation of amines and generation of dichlorocarbene from chloroform.

 Bu4NOH can be neutralized with a variety of mineral acids to give lipophilic salts of the conjugate base.
 For example, treatment of Bu4NOH with disodium pyrophosphate, Na2H2P2O7, gives (Bu4N)3[HP2O7], which is soluble in organic solvents.
-Similarly, neutralization of Bu4NOH with hydrofluoric acid affords an relatively water-free Bu4NF.
-This salt dissolves in organic solvents and is useful to desilylation.
+Similarly, neutralization of Bu4NOH with hydrofluoric acid affords a relatively water-free Bu4NF.
+This salt dissolves in organic solvents and is useful in desilylation.